GajiGesa, a fintech focused on Indonesian workers, adds strategic investors and launches new app for micro-SMEs – TechCrunch

 “A lot of families in Indonesia often have one member working in a factory with fixed salaries, and they have micro-industries at home, for example making wafers or stickers to sell in their communities or online,” said Agrawal.
 “They were going to loan sharks previously or private lenders for very expensive rates so they can run their business, and now the family member who is working in a factory can withdraw capital to support the family business so they don’t need to go to loan sharks.”

 GajiTim was launched because the startup saw many inbound inquiries from SMEs, like restaurants, small factories and general stores, that have a lot of part-time workers.
 These businesses often rely on paper systems, including punch time cards, to track working hours and calculate paychecks.
-But this often results in disputes, so having an app that counts working hours and earned wages in real-time gives workers more transparency and helps companies save time.
+But this often results in disputes, so having an app that counts working hours and earned wages in real time gives workers more transparency and helps companies save time.
 GajiTim also has access to GajiGesa’s flagship EWA service and allows it to bring more clients onto the platform.